Multi-product Zeno effect achieving higher order convergence rates: Conclusion

 \section{Conclusion}

 This work proposes a multi-product scheme for the quantum Zeno effect by deriving a higher-order error expansion.
 The approach involves calculating higher-order error terms in the Zeno sequence using a modified Chernoff Lemma, a modified Dunford-Segal approximation, and the holomorphic functional calculus.
 A multi-product scheme is then applied to improve the convergence rate from order $\frac{1}{n}$ to $\frac{1}{n^{K+1}}$ for a given $K\in\N$.
 Due to the generality of the result, we are able to apply the result to the `Bang-Bang' method, which is used to decouple systems from their environment, and the bosonic cat code to engineer the $X(\theta)$ gate.
 It is important to highlight that the scheme is broadly applicable due to its general formulation.
 However, several research directions remain open.
 For instance, obtaining tighter bounds, especially for the generalized Zeno effect, would be of interest.
 Additionally, one could investigate generalizing the choice $n_\ell = \ell n$ to minimize error for a given gate complexity (or, more generally, resource constraints).
 In this case, an analysis of the Vandermonde matrix discussed in \Cref{LGS}, similar to that in \cite{Low.2019, Carrera.2023}, would be necessary to ensure a numerically well-conditioned problem.
-Another path could involve extending the approach to time-dependent systems or relaxing the assumptions on the unbounded generator.
+Another path could involve extending the approach to time-dependent systems \cite{Watkins.2024,Mizuta.2024,Cao.2025} or relaxing the assumptions on the unbounded generator.

-\emph{Acknowledgments:} I would like to thank Paul Gondolf and Robert Salzmann for their valuable discussions on the topic, and Cambyse Rouzé for his advice and feedback.
+\emph{Acknowledgments:} I would like to thank Paul Gondolf, Robert Salzmann, and the anonymous Reviewer for their valuable discussions on the topic, and Cambyse Rouzé for his advice and feedback.
 This project was funded within the QuantERA II Programme that has received funding from the EU’s H2020 research and innovation programme under the GA No 101017733.
-Moreover, I acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 470903074 – TRR 352.
+Moreover, I acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 470903074 – TRR 352 and the support from the Open Access Publishing Fund of the University of T\"{u}bingen.